capythulhu/blobfish/README.md

 ```
 > You can specify a file path to copy to, or just the file name to copy to the same directory.

-> If the `comment` field is present, it overrides the default comment that is added to the commit message.
+> If the `comment` field is present, it overrides the default comment that is added at the beggining of the replicated file.

 Make sure you already have a GitHub personal access token with the `repository` scope.
 You can create one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).